CodeFab-io/ElmSharp/README.md

 Okay, it is time to wire everything together and see if we get some output on our console. 🤞 fingers crossed!

-Let's create a `Program.cs` file and with the power of top-level statements it will look like this:
+If you don't have it already you can create a `Program.cs` file.
+Otherwise modify the default one.
+We leverage the power of top-level statements, so it will look like this:

 ```csharp
 // 📃 Program.cs